 But my parents are C of O alumni; doesn’t that make a difference?

-Children whose parents are members of the alumni association are given preferential consideration, but only until February 15.
+Children whose parents are members of the College of the Ozarks Alumni Association are given preferential consideration, but only until February 15.
 Unfortunately, by the time one is wait-listed, it usually means the admissions process was completed after that date.

 Again, circumstances which create openings are beyond our control (students who decide not to return, students who cancel admission, etc.).
 If we are able to offer admission to a candidate on the waiting list, it is done typically via phone, immediately after we learn of an opening.
 The latest a first-time student would be offered admission is the day before new student arrival.